benrichardson28/isyhand_ros2/README.md

 - Questions/issues: **richardson@is.mpg.de** or **grueninger@is.mpg.de**
 - **License:**
   - Code: MIT License
-  - CAD: CC BY‑NC‑SA (non‑commercial use with attribution)
 - Provided **as‑is**, without warranty.

 **If you use ISyHand in research, please cite:**